Hybrid zone: Mosaic hybrid zone model

+Primary and secondary hybrid zone

 Hybrid zones can be either primary or secondary.
 Primary hybrid zones occur where divergence is taking place between adjacent populations of a previously homogeneous species, possibly leading to parapatric speciation.
 As a population spreads across a contiguous area it may spread into an abruptly different environment.
 Through adaptation to the new environment, the adjacent populations begin parapatric divergence.
 The point of contact between the older population and the newer population is ideally a stepped cline, but due to dispersal across the line, hybridization takes place and a hybrid zone arises.
 Secondary hybrid zones in turn arise from secondary contact between two populations that were previously allopatric.
 In practice it can be quite difficult to distinguish between primary and secondary contact by observing an existing hybrid zone.
 Most of the prominent, recognized hybrid zones are thought to be secondary.

 One form of hybrid zone results where one species has undergone allopatric speciation and the two new populations regain contact after a period of geographic isolation.
 The two populations then mate within an area of contact, producing 'hybrids' which contain a mixture of the alleles distinctive for each population.
 Thus novel genes flow from either side into the hybrid zone.
 Genes can also flow back into the distinct populations through interbreeding between hybrids and parental (non-hybrid) individuals (introgression).
 These processes lead to the formation of a cline between the two pure forms within the hybrid zone.
 In the centre of such a cline, hybrizymes are commonly found.
 These are alleles that are normally rare in both species but, probably due to genetic hitchhiking on genes for hybrid fitness, reach high frequencies in the areas where most hybrids are formed.